Mairazul-Khan/Password-Protect-GRUB-Menu-and-Remove-Password-GRUB-Menu-in-RHEL-CentOS-Fedora-Linux/README.md

-# Password Protect GRUB Menu and Remove GRUB Password in RHELCentOSFedora-Linux
+# Password Protect GRUB Menu and Remove GRUB Password in RHEL CentOS Fedora-Linux

 1: How we can set username and password on grub menu and How to we can remove username and password on grub menu /boot menu bootloader in RHELCentOSFedora-Linux ?